ELELAB/cancermuts/docs/tutorial.md

 here, we specify the `version` argument to specify the version of gnomAD to be considered.
 Please refer to the API documentation for all the available versions.

-A local reference genome FASTA file should be provided when initializing the gnomAD datasource.
+A local reference genome FASTA file should be provided with `reference_fasta` when initializing the gnomAD datasource.
 See `install.md` for instructions on downloading the reference genome.
 The reference assembly must be compatible with the selected gnomAD version.
 For example, gnomAD 2.1 requires a GRCh37/hg19 reference, whereas gnomAD 3 requires a